Cedar Hills Baptist Church

 Sciences

-purchase the regular journal.
-Families can share a textbook, and if helpful, you can share the consumable
+Families can share a textbook.
+The journals, however, are consumable.
+Each student can have their own, or, if helpful, you can share the

 • 9th-12th – Biology - 3rd Edition Apologia Textbook, Student Notebook, and dissection kit